Download the Current By-Laws Here

 Section 4.4.5 Quorum

-Fifteen (15) Delegates in good standing representing at least five (5) Units of the Conference shall constitute a quorum at an Conference Board of Delegates meeting.
+Fifteen (15) Delegates in good standing representing at least five (5) Units of

 ARTICLE V-- ADMINISTRATION: EXECUTIVE COMMITTEE